 P200 Observer Information

-P200 supports limited remote observing capabilities for DBSP, TSpec, LFC, and WIRC.
+P200 supports limited remote observing capabilities for CHIMERA, DBSP, TSpec, WaSP, and WIRC.
 Interested/eligible parties can find more information on Palomar Remote Observing at our COO Remote Observing page.

 The Lead Observer (LO) identified for each P200 night is the single contact point for all scheduling and logistical matters associated with the observing run.
 If no distinct LO is designated, the program Principal Investigator serves as LO.
 Please see the on-line P200 Observing Schedule if you have questions about the LO-designation for an upcoming run.

 LOs are responsible for identifying instrument settings at least two weeks before an observing run.
-Instrument settings (aka Palomar "green sheets") for instruments such as DBSP are defined through the on-line reservation form (available through the observer login portal, or through help request to the P200 Support Astronomer group).
+Instrument settings (aka Palomar "green sheets") for instruments such as DBSP are defined through the on-line reservation form (available through the observer login portal, or through help request to the Palomar support team).

 The Hale Telescope instruments provide a wide range of imaging and spectroscopic capabilities in the optical and near-infrared.
-PALM-3000 is the new adaptive optics system.
-It works in conjunction with other instruments including the Palomar High Angular Resolution Observer (PHARO), the Oxford SWIFT integral field spectrograph, and the specialized coronograph Project 1640.
+PALM-3000 is the facility adaptive optics system, working in conjunction with other instruments such as the Palomar High Angular Resolution Observer (PHARO) and the specialized spectrograph PARVI.

-The Hale's seeing-limited imaging instruments include two wide-field cameras: the Large Format Camera (LFC) in the optical and the Wide-field Infrared Camera (WIRC) in the infrared, both mounted at the prime focus of the telescope and covering 24 and 8.9 arcminutes across, respectively.
-Additionally the new WaSP large-format CCD imager at prime focus will eventually replace LFC as the default prime focus optical imager.
+The Hale's seeing-limited imaging instruments include two wide-field cameras: the Wafer-Scale imager for Prime (WaSP) in the optical and the Wide-field Infrared Camera (WIRC) in the infrared, both mounted at the prime focus of the telescope and covering 26 and 8.9 arcminutes across, respectively.
 The Cosmic Web Imager (CWI) is an imaging spectrograph (integral-field unit) that images over a range of wavelengths simultaneously.
 Our traditional single-object spectrographs are the optical Double Spectrograph (DBSP) and the infrared Triple Spectrograph (TripleSpec), both mounting at the Cassegrain focus.

 The following is a summary of P200 instrument information/resources: